nearform/initium/quick-start.md

 7. Wait for the action to finish running and check the logs for the application endpoint

-    In order to be able to reach out the application that was just deployed follow the steps below depending on the platform Kubernetes cluster runs on.
+    In order to be able to reach out the application that was just deployed follow the steps below depending on the underlying system Kubernetes cluster runs on.

     If docker network is reachable from your terminal use the following parameter to setup LB endpoint: